ToshioCP/Gtk4-tutorial/gfm/sec4.md

 ![Screenshot of the box](../image/screenshot_lb4.png)

-The handler corresponds to `btn1` toggles its label.
+The handler corresponding to `btn1` toggles its label.
-The handler corresponds to `btn2` destroys the top-level window and the application quits.
+The handler corresponding to `btn2` destroys the top-level window and the application quits.

 Up: [README.md](../README.md),  Prev: [Section 3](sec3.md), Next: [Section 5](sec5.md)